Terry Roberts (politician)

 He was elected to the Legislative Council in 1985 and served as a backbencher until 1993.
 After Labor went into Opposition, he was appointed as a Shadow Minister for Aboriginal Affairs and Correctional Services.

 Roberts was appointed to the Cabinet after the election of the Rann Government.
 As the Minister for Aboriginal Affairs, he added more sacred sites to the Aboriginal Heritage Register than any other minister.

+He was a member of many committees over his term in parliament, including the Aboriginal Lands Parliamentary Standing Committee from 22 October 2003 to 18 February 2006.
+In 2004 Roberts led an inquiry by this committee which examined the shortcomings of the Anangu Pitjantjatjara Yankunytjatjara Land Rights Act 1981 with regard to the governance and social conditions in the Anangu Pitjantjatjara Yankunytjatjara (APY Lands).
+The review noted shortcomings in the delivery of human services and infrastructure, and made 15 recommendations to improve conditions in and governance of the Lands.

+He was committed to social justice and reconciliation over the course of his career.

+Later life and death

-He was diagnosed as having pancreatic cancer in 2005 while surgery was being done on a bile duct obstruction.
-Roberts extended sick leave to undertake chemotherapy and radiation therapy before returning to work.
-While he returned to work in the middle of 2005, he died during February 2006.
+Roberts was diagnosed as having pancreatic cancer in 2005 while surgery was being done on a bile duct obstruction.
+He took extended sick leave to undertake chemotherapy and radiation therapy before returning to work in the middle of 2005.

+He died on 18 February 2006.

 The vacancy created in the upper house was filled in May 2006 by Bernard Finnigan.